 Last week, eMDs participated in the MGMA annual conference in Las Vegas.
 I managed to sit in on a couple of sessions - one of which was led by Joan Hablutzel, senior industry analyst with the Medical Group Management Association.
 Her presentation made the point that increasing patient satisfaction was critical to the success of a medical practice in an increasingly competitive healthcare marketplace.
-She recommended taking a baseline to understand where your practice currently stands and to design strategies based on findings.
+She recommended taking a baseline to understand where your practice currently stands and to design strategies to improve patient satisfaction based on those findings.
 But through population health management, she cautioned to "focus on the patients, not the scores."
 Setting standards for customer service is essential to improving patient satisfaction, Hablutzel noted.
 The standards may be simple, but can transform the way in which staff interact with patients, as well as boost patient perception of the practice.
-Hablutzel outlined 30 steps to increasing patient satisfaction, but emphasized that the the top 10 are also the simplest and most straightforward things to do.
+Hablutzel outlined 30 strategies to improve patient satisfaction, but emphasized that the top 10 are also the simplest and most straightforward things to do.
 Here they are:

 Smile and say 'hello' when patients arrive.
 This seems basic, but may be overlooked in many cases, if it is not established as an expectation of all staff.
 "Everyone likes to be acknowledged," Hablutzel noted.

 Answer the telephone in three rings with a consistent greeting.
 And "no blind transfers," Hablutzel said.

 Use the patient's name at least once during each conversation.
 Calling a patient by name emphasizes that the practice views them as an individual, not simply another generic patient, Hablutzel said.
 Of course, calling a patient by name must be done only when and where appropriate, so as not to violate confidentiality.

 Observe the patient's communication style.
 And respond in a manner that will make the patient feel comfortable.
 Empathy is critical.
 It affirms to the patient that you are listening, and care about what she has to say.